Why a Miami Valley Customer Care

 Awareness Communication Technology, LLC, a Microsoft Gold Research and Development Company recognizes the magnitude and source of today’s challenges and has developed a ePublishing Platform that focuses on true collaboration and communication solutions.
 The architecture of this platform includes interactive TECHNOLOGIES, METHODOLOGIES, down-to-earth HUMAN UNDERSTANDING, and DATA SCIENCE.

-This unique Business Model and ePublishing Platform has a built-in Collaboration Laboratory (“Co-Lab™”) Institute that creates sustainable and profitable environmental cultures that reduce fear, raise human intelligence and create
+This unique Business Model and ePublishing Platform has a built-in Collaboration Laboratory (“Co-Lab™”) Institute that creates sustainable and profitable environmental cultures that reduce fear, raise human intelligence and create a space to ignite and fan the fire of our individual and collective creativity.

 In the Community Co-Lab™, AwareComm® partners with Industry Leaders in select industries who have the courage to be Heroes: that are seeking real solutions to the problems within their field; seeking the power to effectively deliver and communicate their solutions to the world; and seeking the business strategy, partnerships and plan to make their solution engaging and sustainable (Self-Funding – Self-Regulating – Self Perpetuating) through solidarity.